 Sometimes just having something in their hands makes it easier for some students to share.
 I actually got a new critter to add to the basket during our trip to Baltimore, so I will be adding a white seal soon!

 I cannot WAIT to dig into the “growth mindset” activities I have planned.
-I think I hit a nerve with many because tons of you have bought my bulletin board/lesson idea resource.
+Apparently I hit a nerve with many because tons of you have bought my bulletin board/lesson idea resource over the years–and I keep adding more to it!
 I’m starting the year with it, but it would be a great thing to do at ANY point to help students learn about how to reframe their thinking to be more growth-minded.
 It DOES make a difference!

 We start our year of writing with a “launch” unit–we review personal narratives and small moment stories, but my big push is to make sure we develop some good writing “behaviors”.